frsong/tf-examples/README.md

 ## Variational autoencoder with MNIST

 * `vae.py` implements a VAE based on the code from https://jmetzen.github.io/2015-11-27/vae.html.
-Note that the KL term is computed using Equation (10) from the original [paper](https://arxiv.org/abs/1312.6114).
+Note that the KL term is computed using Equation (10) in the original [paper](https://arxiv.org/abs/1312.6114).

 ```
 $ python vae.py